fatemafaria142/Banglish-to-Bangla-Machine-Translation-App-using-Streamlit/README.md

 This repository contains code for a machine translation app that translates Banglish (a mixture of Bengali and English) text to Bangla (Bengali) using Streamlit.

+## Dataset Used

+The Banglish to Bangla Machine Translation App utilizes the [Vashantor dataset](https://data.mendeley.com/datasets/bj5jgk878b/2) for training and evaluation.

 ## Features

 - Translate Banglish text to Bangla.